fnazz/docker-adguard-unbound-wireguard/README.md

-## Safe Internet - Solution
+## Safe Internet with Adguard, Unbound and WireGuard - Solution
-This solution is a combination of WireGuard, PiHole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities (via Pihole), and DNS caching with additional privacy options (via Unbound).
+This solution is a combination of WireGuard, AdGuard, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create and deploy a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities , family safe search, parental controls(via AdGuard), and DNS caching with additional privacy options (via Unbound).

+Read the full post at https://naazf.medium.com/safe-internet-with-adguard-unbound-and-wireguard-ee912808c7a8

 ## Author
 **Naaz F**